Ficciones: Themes

 The labyrinth is a recurring motif throughout the stories.
 It is used as a metaphor to represent a variety of things: the overwhelmingly complex nature of worlds and the systems that exist on them, human enterprises, the physical and mental aspects of humans, and abstract concepts such as time.
 The stories of Borges can be seen as a type of labyrinth themselves.

 Borges often gives his first-person narrators the name "Borges."
 While he imparts many of his own characteristics in them, he does not idealize them, and gives them human failings as well.

-English phrases appear intermittently in his Spanish stories.

 Borges often puts his protagonists in red enclosures.
 This has led to analysis of his stories from a Freudian viewpoint, although Borges himself strongly disliked his work being interpreted in such a way.
 In fact, he called psychoanalysis (Obra poética, Prólogo) "la triste mitología de nuestro tiempo", or "the sad mythology of our time".

 Borges loved books and gives detailed descriptions of the characteristics of the fictional texts in his stories.
 In "The Approach to Al-Mu'tasim", he indirectly suggests that a librarian is even holier than a saint.

 Other themes throughout his stories include: philosophical issues; deterioration and ruination; games of strategy and chance; conspiracies and secret societies; and ethnic groups, especially those in his own ancestry.